 You should inform yourself very well about the types of classes, requirements and exams that you will be taking abroad as well as the study program offer.
-Before going abroad you will have to talk to the responsible contact person of your profile and the master coordination team to make sure before which courses you will take and see whether you can receive credits for them later as part of the master program.
+Before going abroad you will have to talk to the responsible contact person of your profile, your advisor and the master coordination team to make sure before which courses you will take and see whether you can receive credits for them later as part of the master program.
 The credits for internships and field research will be given as part of the module "Wissenschaftspraxis I".

 Short-term internships or field research should be done during the semester vacations.
-If you plan on going abroad for a complete semester this should be done in your 3rd semester of the master when you also take the module Wissenschaftspraxis I. You will have to talk to the responsible contact person from your profile and the master coordination team in order to organize your time abroad well.
+If you plan on going abroad for a complete semester this should be done in your 3rd semester of the master when you also take the module Wissenschaftspraxis I. You will have to talk to the responsible contact person from your profile, your advisor and the master coordination team in order to organize your time abroad well.

 You should choose a university abroad that fits your interests for your master thesis.
 The FU Direktaustausch program cooperates with five different universities in Latin America and allows an easier access.
 This direct exchange program also includes that you don't have to pay any tuition fees at the university abroad.
 The Latin American Institute has a cooperation agreement with more universities, however those are not free of tuition.
 You can also organize an exchange on your own at any university you want but keep in mind that you might have to pay fees and that the communication might be more difficult.

 Even though the ERASMUS program is focussed on going abroad within Europe it might be a useful opportunity depending on your master thesis topic.
 There are also more universities in Europe that offer programs that also focus on Latin America, it really depends on your personal study focus.
 Another option is an internship in Europe that can also be financially supported by the ERASMUS program.